The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

 The difference between the indexes is greatest when there is a small minority group in the population.
 At the extreme, if there is only one group present in the city and all local areas are monoracial, \(D\) and \(H\) give \emph{opposite} results. \(H\) would show that the city is maximally homogenous (all \(H_i=1\) and \(H=1\)) because there is no diversity in either the local areas or the city.\footnote{Technically, \(H\) is undefined if there is only one group in the population, because \(H=1-\cfrac{0}{0}\).
-If there are two groups in the population, the limit of \(H\) as the minority group's population count approaches 0 (and \(E\) and \(\bar{E_i}\) approach 0) is 1.} In contrast, \(D\) would find that the city is not at all segregated (all \(D_i=0\) and \(D=0\)), because there is no difference between the composition of local areas and the city as a whole -- each local area is a microcosm of the city.
+If there are two groups in the population, the limit of \(H\) as the minority group's population count approaches 0 (and \(E\) and \(\bar{E_i}\) approach 0) is 1.} In contrast, \(D\) would find that the city is not at all segregated (all \(D_i=0\) and \(D=0\)), because there is no difference between the composition of local areas and the city as a whole --- each local area is a microcosm of the city.
+Although there does not seem to be a reason to compute the indexes when there is only one group in a city, this situation can arise when, for example, computing the indexes for multiple cities where a particular ethnoracial group may be present in some cities but not others.
+The typical approach with \(H\) (or the Dissimilarity Index) is to restrict the sample of cities to those with a population of at least 1,000 for all groups.
+This selection criteria is not necessary when using \(D\) --- the groups can be of any size or absent in some contexts but not others.

-The Divergence Index and Information Theory Index measure different concepts.
-The Information Theory Index measures \emph{how diverse} the local and overall populations are, whereas the Divergence Index measures \emph{how different} they are.
-The Information Theory Index is 1 minus the ratio of local diversity to overall diversity, and equals 0 when all local areas have the same level of diversity as the overall population.
-In contrast, the Divergence Index measures the difference between the local population composition and the overall population composition, and equals 0, indicating no segregation, when there is no difference between the local and the overall population compositions.